Script47/Toast/README.md

 ### About

-As of Bootstrap 4.2, [toasts](https://getbootstrap.com/docs/4.2/components/toasts/) have been inroduced and the aim of this plugin is to make them easier to use.
+As of Bootstrap 4.2, [toasts](https://getbootstrap.com/docs/4.2/components/toasts/) have been introduced and the aim of this plugin is to make them easier to use.

 ### Usage